Student Handbook

 Prayer Room

-In order to use the prayer room, a student must provide either a written pass with a timestamp or proof that they have off/lunch in that timeframe.
+In order to use the prayer room, a student must provide a sticker in their MINGA account that they can attend the prayer room.
+Students will get the sticker by meeting with their dean.
 Students will need to check in at the Dean Office.
 Students are allotted ten minutes in the prayer room.
 The prayer room supplies the essentials for prayer (prayer mats, etc.).

 While people are praying, it is important to be respectful.
 This includes: